-In the buyer’s journey, people start off by realizing they have a problem to solve.
+People start off by realizing they have a problem to solve.

-And then, they buy one.
+And finally, they buy it.

 Blog posts have a lot of strengths.